 2008: “Color-Blind” Nation

-With the election of the first African American president in 2008, Barack Hussein Obama, many people believed that the United States had moved past its racist history.
-However, the “birther” argument during Obama’s election campaign and throughout his presidency revealed that racism had not died.
+With the election of the first African American president in 2008, Barack Hussein Obama, many people argued that the United States had moved past its racist history.
+The “birther” argument during Obama’s election campaign and throughout his presidency confirmed that racism had not died.
 Rather, new tools and new approaches emerged to spread its ideas.
+Scholars Bettina Love and Brandelyn Tossolt argued that the assumption that Obama’s election dispels the idea of America "still being racist” was more of a commentary on “the public's view of racism as a changing construct" (Love et al, 2010, 20) than on any real change.

 Obama takes the oath of office administered by Chief Justice John G. Roberts Jr. at the Capitol, January 20, 2009.